Strategies to Limit Contagious Anxiety in Teenage Girls: Insights from a Research Study

 When the anxious trait generates the anxious state

-To find out about the effects of the anxiety trait in adolescent girls, Sandrine Charbonneau collected data from questionnaires completed by more than 1,400 girls and boys in grades 5 and 6 in six elementary schools and secondary 4 and 5 in seven schools in the Center de services Affluents School, on the North Shore in the Montreal area.
+To find out regarding the effects of the anxiety trait in adolescent girls, Sandrine Charbonneau collected data from questionnaires completed by more than 1,400 girls and boys in grades 5 and 6 in six elementary schools and secondary 4 and 5 in seven schools in the Center de services Affluents School, on the North Shore in the Montreal area.

 She found that if, from year to year, the average trait anxiety of girls in a class increases by five points on a scale of 10, the individual level of state anxiety of a daughter increases by two points.
 Among boys, it only increases by 0.3 points.
 And this, at the primary as well as at the secondary level.